Tag Archives: AIDAS

 Apparently a similar thing happens online with Social marketing.

-As part of a WAA program that reviews academic research for WAA members, I was able to take a look at a paper titled: Firm-Created Word-of-Mouth Communication: Evidence from a Field Test by David Godes and Dina Mayzlin.
+As part of a DAA program that reviews academic research for DAA members, I was able to take a look at a paper titled: Firm-Created Word-of-Mouth Communication: Evidence from a Field Test by David Godes and Dina Mayzlin.

 Continue reading Awareness versus Persuasion